 There are many, but one would be Nicholas Cadbury for his integrity and for being a great ally for all diverse groups.
+What is the most interesting thing you have read recently?
 My daughter's personal statement.
 Plus, an article on gender pay gaps and why women don't negotiate job offers - which is more to do with how women are treated when they do than it has to do with their general confidence or skills at negotiation.